 Those without contracts were making frantic calls from one snow removal service to another.
 It took time and energy to try to find someone that could take on their property.
 They would be left to waiting in line for the next service to free up and be able to help them.
 They were at the mercy of increasing service prices with no end in sight for the continuing snowstorms and frigid cold.

-Be Prepared With a Snow Removal Service Contract
+Be Prepared With a Snow Removal Services Contract

 Don’t be caught unprepared for winter’s inevitable arrival.
 You don’t want to be making those frantic calls as the snow is falling and the weatherman is telling you to prepare for a long storm.
 You also don’t want to take the hit to your checking account as one nor’easter after another travels up the coast.
 Now is the time to get that snow removal service contract in place.